logic-wei/universal_i2c/README.md

 	.delayUs = delayUs
 };
 ```

 ## initialize UniversalI2c structure
 argument:
 - id

 The identity.
 - freq

 The frequency of i2c clock.This is based on delayUs callback.So it's just a approximate value.
 - adapter

-some callback implemented by user
+some callbacks implemented by user
 ```
 struct UniversalI2c i2c0 = {
 	.id = 0,